trevnorris/halo5-api/README.md

 **Environment Variables:**

+The environment variable is set for every API request, so a key can be added at runtime by adding it to `process.env`.

 * `HALO5_DEV_KEY`: The 32 character Halo 5 developer key to perform queries.
 * `HALO5_QUERY_DELAY`: Number of milliseconds to wait between queries.
 Default is 1200ms.